cbrummitt/Rocket_token_bot_tutorial/README.md

 2. or **convert a public channel to a private group**.
 To do so, open the channel and click on the <img src="images/info-icon.png" alt="information" align="center" height="20"/> icon in the top-right corner.
 Now turn on the `Private` setting.

-## Giving feedback to other people's business ideas
+## Giving feedback to other people on their business ideas

 So far, you've learned to [see the list of channels you belong to](#how-to-see-the-list-of-channels-that-you-belong-to), to [create your own channel](#bangbang-everyone-should-create-a-public-channel-dedicated-to-their-business-proposal), and to [invite others to it](#invite-people-to-your-channel).
 Now we'll learn to give feedback to others.
-This is rewarding in itself, and they may [thank you with tokens](#tokens) that could win you a trip to Milan.
+Giving feedback is rewarding in itself.
+The people you help may also [thank you with tokens](#tokens) that could win you a trip to Milan (these "tokens" are [explained more below](#tokens)).

 ### Joining a channel

 When you [look at the list of channels on the left-hand side](#how-to-see-the-list-of-channels-that-you-belong-to), you only see the channels you are a [member of](#how-to-see-the-list-of-channels-that-you-belong-to).
-There may be other channels you do not yet know about.
+There may be other channels that you do not yet know about.
 To browse channels you are not a member of:

 - click on the <img src="images/More channels.png" alt="More channels..." align="center" height="20"/> button in the left-hand pane (where you [see the list of channels you belong to](#how-to-see-the-list-of-channels-that-you-belong-to));
 - click on the name of a channel to preview its discussion;